noaboa07/TriviaUnleashed/README.md

 Challenges encountered while building the app:

 - Implementing the timer functionality and ensuring it works smoothly with question submission was challenging but rewarding.
 Making sure the UI looked visually appealing was one of my top priorities
 - Managing the state of the app to track the number of correct answers and average time per question required careful consideration of data flow and logic.
-Also had several difficulties trying to shuffle the answers due to syntac errors.
+Also had several difficulties trying to shuffle the answers due to syntax errors.

 ## License